agorapp-dao/agorapp-solana/packages/content/solana/rust/intro-to-solana/public/01-introduction/lesson.md

 ### Program structure

-A Solana program is a Rust library that exports a function with the `#[entrypoint]` attribute.
+Solana program is a Rust library that exports a function with the `#[entrypoint]` attribute.
 This function is the entry point of the program and is called when the program is invoked.

 The further structure of the program is up to you, but you will need to define the program state and data structures, handle instructions, and implement the program logic.